mvolkmann/blog/src/prolog.md

 The tag can optionally begin with a module name and a colon.
 Then it must specify an atom or variable, which can be `_`.

+Keys must be atoms or integers that are no larger than `max_tagged_integer`.

 Values in dicts can be other dicts.

 For example: